 Clean hard water deposits as follows:

-- Mix white vinegar with water then using it to soak the areas with hard water deposits.
+- Mix white vinegar with water, then use it to soak the areas with hard water deposits.

-- Scrub the surfaces then rinse with clean water afterwards.
+- Scrub the surfaces, then rinse with clean water afterward.

 How to Clean Water Spots

-Water spots in the shower such as on the tiles and metal surfaces can be cleaned using lemon oil as follows:
+Water spots in the shower, such as on tiles and metal surfaces, can be cleaned using lemon oil as follows:

 How to Clean Soap Scum

-As described above, you use a mixture of 1 quart warm water and 1 cup liquid fabric softener to clean soap scum off glass shower doors.
-If the soap scum is on other parts of the shower such as the floor or bathtub, use a mixture of 4 parts water and 1 part mineral oil in a spray bottle.
-Spray the mixture on the soap scum then wipe it off with a piece of cloth.
+As described above, you use a mixture of 1 quart of warm water and 1 cup of liquid fabric softener to clean soap scum off glass shower doors.
+If the soap scum is on other parts of the shower, such as the floor or bathtub, use a mixture of 4 parts water and 1 part mineral oil in a spray bottle.
+Spray the mixture on the soap scum, then wipe it off with a cloth.

 How to Clean Bathtubs